-- 1. Fighting, contributing to a fight or threatening another student
+1. Fighting, contributing to a fight or threatening another student

-- (Law enforcement will be contacted)

-- 2. Committing assault and/or battery

-- (Law enforcement will be contacted)

-- 3. Extorting and/or blackmailing a student (Law enforcement will be contacted)

-- 4. Committing extreme misconduct

-- 5. Committing a theft and/or possession of stolen property of less than \$50 (Law enforcement will be contacted)

-- 6. Smoking or possessing tobacco products or related objects
+- 2. Committing assault and/or battery (Law enforcement will be contacted) - 3.
+Extorting and/or blackmailing a student - (Law enforcement will be contacted) 4.
+Committing extreme misconduct - property of less than \$50 - (Law enforcement will be contacted) 6.
+Smoking or possessing tobacco products or related

-- 7. Committing vandalism of less than \$50

-- (Law enforcement will be contacted)

-- 8. Committing sexual harassment

-- (Law enforcement will be contacted)

-- 9. Brandishing a weapon (Law enforcement will be contacted)